gpdowney/lightweightLSAT/pages/reason/flag.md

 Try to re-read the Argument with Fresh Eyes.

 - Forget how you Understood it last time (because that didn't help.)
-- Don't skim (this is a difficult Q), instead read more carefully.
+- Don't skim (this is a difficult question), instead read more carefully.

 Often, re-Anchoring yourself in the Conclusion will be enough.
 (Then eliminate Irrelevant Answers.)